Pianophoria! Faculty

 Pianist

-Europe, he also makes frequent appearances in India, where the nationally
+North America and Europe, he also makes frequent appearances in India, where

-piano player, with a predilection for lyrical melody accompanied with rhythmic
+very sensitive piano player, with a predilection for lyrical melody accompanied

-gracefulness."
-In New York, where he resides, he appears often at Lincoln
+with rhythmic gracefulness."
+In New York, where he resides, he appears often at

 developed a particular expertise in French piano literature.
 During his time